How should parents who can't find formula feed their babies?

 Start by consulting your pediatrician and ask for a prescription if donated breast milk is deemed suitable for your child.
 If so, reach out to your local breast milk bank and ask if they have surplus milk available.
 Usually it is provided at no cost to families who need it.

-"A lot of moms that have more than enough milk to feed their own babies and have a surplus are willing to contribute it for social good," Summerville added.
+"A lot of moms that have more than enough milk to feed their own babies and have a surplus are willing to contribute it for social good," Summerville said.

 Connect on social media